jaynekim-cmd/solar-dashboard/DOCUMENTATION.md

 | Entry point | main.jsx | Mounts the React app, no logic |

 ### Why React over vanilla JS
-The brief preferred React.
-Using React also gives clear separation between the financial model (finance.js) and the UI (App.jsx), making the code easier to read and maintain.
+Using React gives a clear separation between the financial model (finance.js) and the UI (App.jsx), making the code easier to read and maintain.

 ### Why Vite
-Vite is the modern standard for React projects — fast dev server, clean builds, and simple GitHub Pages deployment.
+Vite is the modern standard for React projects which provides fast dev server, clean builds, and simple GitHub Pages deployment.

 ### Electricity rates